 Smoked Pork Shoulder Fork Tender Every Time

-One of the easiest, and most delicious meals you can prepare is a good smoked pork shoulder.
-I have smoked countless pork butts but every time I pull one off the grill/smoker it’s like Christmas and I am 8 years old.
+One of the easiest and most delicious meals you can prepare is a good smoked pork shoulder.
+I have prepared countless smoked pork butts but every time I pull one off the grill/smoker it’s like Christmas and I am 8 years old.

 What’s The Trick?

 There isn’t really one but perhaps you have never done this before and it’s a game changer.

 The trick is to keep the meat moist while it slowly cooks all day.
 The best way to do that is to either inject the butt or to brine it.

 We usually brine, and you can find an explanation as well as an easy brine recipe here.

 In a few words, the meat remains moist while cooking and once done you get the awesome bark and meat that falls apart in your fingers!
 So, let’s get to it.

 Give our Strawberry Shortcake a try for dessert!

 So, let’s say I am wanting to fall face first into a plate of pulled pork at 4 pm on Saturday, this is what I am going to do: